 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about oureditorial standards

-If you’ve visited a whole life insurance agent recently, you may have heard the term “forced savings.”
+Updated June 6, 2019: If you’ve talked to a whole life insurance agent recently, you may have heard the term "forced savings."
 Forced savings, besides conjuring images of a reverse bank robber threatening to shoot if you don’t put more money into the bank, is actually a pretty useful personal finance concept.

 Forced savings is supposed to help break that cycle.
 The idea behind a forced savings vehicle is that it takes money out of your hands today in the form of some kind of expense, and then years down the line, you get even more money back.
 How exactly you get that money back depends on the product.

 For example, let’s look at one of the most popular forced savings vehicles on the planet: a house.
 When you buy a house, you typically get a mortgage along with it.
 Pay into that mortgage every year for thirty years, and by the end of it, you have an asset that you own that you can sell, hopefully for a higher price than whatever you put into the mortgage.
 You’re being "forced" to save in this instance because you have to pay that mortgage bill (if you want to continue living in your house).